December 22, 2019

 Bottarga (cured mullet roe), was once an obscure ingredient, but lately it seems to be popping up on menus everywhere.
 I couldn’t be happier: it’s wonderful stuff.

 It’s often referred to as “poor man’s caviar” because it is, after all, fish roe.
 But recently a few caviar producers are making “rich man’s bottarga.”
-They’re taking pricey sturgeon roe and curing it until it is a solid block that you can grate the as you would bottarga.
+They’re taking pricey sturgeon roe and curing it until it is a solid block that you can grate as you would bottarga.
 It’s wonderful simply grated over buttered pasta or omelets (the heat releases the flavor).
-And sliced into thing little sheets its the perfect addition to this canape season.
+And sliced into thin little sheets it’s the perfect addition to this canape season.

 I particularly like the Calvisius Lingotto caviar, which is produced in Italy.
 Aged in oak molds, it comes swathed in gold – a perfectly pre-wrapped present.

 Categorised in: Uncategorized